 Titan

-Titan is the largest moon of Saturn and Second largest moon in our Solar system after Ganymede, largest moon of Jupiter.
+Titan is the largest and first known moon of Saturn and Second largest moon in our Solar system after Ganymede, largest moon of Jupiter.
 Ganymede has a diameter of about 5,268 kilometers (3,273 miles), making it the largest moon in the Solar System.
 It is slightly larger than the planet Mercury.

 Titan, largest moon of Saturn has a diameter of around 5,151 kilometers (3,200 miles), making it the second-largest moon, slightly smaller than Ganymede.